atxwang/atxwang.github.io/_posts/recent events.md

 past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past

-past gilded gates guarding them from a child
+past gilded gates guarding them from a child, that terrible paradox,

 suffering